gauravbhand1611/oms-documentation/documents/retail-operations/orders/pre-orders/troubleshooting/missing-product-linking.md

    * Within the Job Manager app, initiate the following jobs: `Auto refresh pre-order catalog` and `Sync variant details` by searching them from the pipeline page.
 6. **Review products in Hotwax and Shopify**

+By following these steps meticulously, you ensure a seamless and accurate linking of products, ultimately improving the functionality of the pre-order option on the Shopify store.

 ___
 #### **Troubleshooting Use Case**